Think about the things you do every day: posting status updates, downloading songs, checking your class schedule online...

 Lynch designs applications for companies that use Esri’s software.
 In her job she helps customers and works with colleagues to develop and test the applications.
 She likes that she does different things every day.
 “Every few months something changes, and I get to be at the cutting edge of what’s happening in our field,” she says.

-Rick Umali, Web engineer
+Rick Umali, web engineer

 Umali might not be playing video games all day, but since his company, Turbine, develops some of the world’s most popular online role-playing games, he sometimes needs to play to make sure everything works correctly.

 Turbine makes games like Dungeons and Dragons and The Lord of the Rings.
-Umali works behind the scenes to keep the game running smoothly, making sure users can sign in when they want to play and that the list of the top players is up to date.
+Umali works behind the scenes to keep the games running smoothly, making sure users can sign in when they want to play and that the list of the top players is up to date.
 “It’s a very energetic and dynamic environment,” he says.

-Umali graduated in 1990 with a computer science degree from Rensselaer Polytechnic Institute in Troy, New York.
+Umali graduated in 1990 with a Computer Science degree from Rensselaer Polytechnic Institute in Troy, New York.
 Since then he’s had several jobs in the software industry, managing data so people can access it when they need it.

 Technology has changed a lot since he was in college, but Umali says that being a computer science major taught him timeless skills, like how to examine and process information.
 “They taught us principles of how to break up a problem into manageable pieces,” he says.
 Then he was prepared to learn about innovations in the field, like new programming languages.

-Overall, Umali says studying computer science can lead to cool jobs in a wide range of industries.“It’s such a broad field,” he says.
+Overall, Umali says studying computer science can lead to cool jobs in a wide range of industries.
+“It’s such a broad field,” he says.
 “Pick something that you’re interested in and just embrace it.”